Featured picture of post "An Easy Guide for Annotating 3D Models"

 Click the interactive image below to navigate from one 3D model to another across the different industry segments.

-There are a variety of media files and other types of content you can add to a 3D model in the new ThingLink 3D model editor.
+There are a variety of media files and other types of content you can add to a 3D model in the new ThingLink multimedia editor.
 These include:

 • Images: Pick an image (or multiple images) from your hard drive and add it to the tag.
 Your images can be jpg/png/png/GIF and up to 25MB.